nautechsystems/nautilus_trader/README.md

 Developers can open issues on GitHub to discuss proposed enhancements/changes, or to make bug reports.

-Even as some issues are marked with the `help wanted` label - this does not imply that help is _only_ wanted on those issues.
-The label indicates where 'extra attention' is needed.

 Please make all pull requests to the `develop` branch.

 Refer to the [CONTRIBUTING.md](https://github.com/nautechsystems/nautilus_trader/blob/master/CONTRIBUTING.md) for further information.